Function interfaces

 If functions are objects then we may as well have interfaces for them.

-The syntax for function interfaces is: function interface name takes (arguments) returns (return value)
+The syntax for function interfaces is: function interface name takes (arguments) returns (return value) It is actually similar to a function declaration.

-Variables/values of a function interface type may be called using execute()
+Variables/values of a function interface type may be called using execute() and evaluate() as defined above:

 To assign to variables of a function interface type you first need to get a function's pointer.
 The syntax to get them is understandable if you assume that every declared function interface will get as static members the functions found in the map script that follow its argument/return value rules.